Easy Puff Pastry Bites. Party pastry sandwiches layered with YOUR favourite fillings. Optional gluten free; dairy free; vegan.

 - Base-line 3 to 4 baking trays with baking parchment (or prepare to batch-bake with less).

 - Lay a large sheet of non-stick baking paper on your work surface and dust with tapioca flour.

 - Place your ready-to-roll pastry on top and dust the top with flour too, before carefully rolling to a thickness of approximately half centimetre.
 (Skip the rolling if your pastry is already a rolled sheet).

 - Using a small cookie cutter, carefully cut out your pastry shapes, trying to minimise any pastry waste (TIP: to get the best flakiness in the pastry, your pastry should (as far as possible) be cut on the first roll-out).

 - Place the cut pastry shapes on the prepared baking sheets and chill for half an hour.

-- Bake all of the pastry shapes in the oven until risen, crisp and golden (about 20 to 25 minutes) and then remove from the oven and set aside on the trays to cool completely.
+- Bake all of the pastry shapes in the oven until risen, crisp and golden (about 20 to 25 minutes).

 - In a medium bowl, beat the cream cheese a little to lighten and add air.

 - Take the ham and either cut into smallish pieces or use the cookie cutter that you used for the pastry to cut into shapes – set aside.